|

 They also serve steaks, chops and other Greek

-specialties and have perhaps the best barrel wine
+specialties and have perhaps the barrel wine

 have an authentic atmosphere that you won't find